-The Authority and the City will each furnish a certificate dated as of the date of delivery of the Bonds that there is not now known to be pending or threatened any litigation restraining or enjoining the execution or delivery of the Indenture, the Lease Agreement or the sale or delivery of the Bonds or in any manner questioning the proceedings and authority under which the Indenture, the Site Lease and the Lease Agreement are to be executed or delivered or the Bonds are to be delivered or affecting the validity thereof.
+The City and the Authority will furnish a certificate dated as of the date of delivery of the Bonds that there is not now known to be litigation pending against the City or the Authority or threatened against the City or the Authority seeking to restrain or enjoin the execution or delivery of the Indenture, the Lease Agreement, the Site Lease or the Assignment Agreement or the sale or delivery of the Bonds, or, in any manner questioning the proceedings and authority under which the Bonds and Indenture, the Lease Agreement, the Site Lease and the Assignment Agreement are to be executed and delivered or affecting the validity thereof.
+There exists lawsuits and claims against the City that arise during the ordinary course of the City's operations.
+In the view of the City's management and City Attorney, there is no litigation, present or pending against the City, that will individually or in the aggregate impair the City's ability to make Base Rental Payments when due.